adoptium/temurin-build/RELEASING.md

 ## Release glossary and background information

-### OpenJDK "New" Release:

-- The refers to a "new" major (Short or Long Term) OpenJDK Release (e.g. jdk13, jdk14, jdk15, ...)
-- Oracle and contributors work on releases in the "head" OpenJDK stream: https://hg.openjdk.java.net/jdk/jdk
-- 3 months prior to the GA date, the `head` stream is branched into a new release stream for development rampdown e.g. https://hg.openjdk.java.net/jdk/jdk14
-- Regular builds are tagged every week or so in a format such as `jdk-13+21`
-- Eventually after rampdown and final phase testing the GA build is tagged and released, e.g. the `jdk-13-ga` code level is tagged along side the actual release build tag.

 ### OpenJDK Vulnerability Group

 - A private group of trusted people who take reports of vulnerabilities in the openjdk codebase and work to resolve them and get them into releases in a timely manner